alexdlaird/pyngrok/docs/index.rst

 Command Line Usage
 ------------------

-This package also puts the default :code:`ngrok` binary on our path, so all features of :code:`ngrok` are also available on the command line.
+This package puts the default :code:`ngrok` binary on our path, so all features of :code:`ngrok` are also available on the command line.

 .. code-block:: sh